-EXE vs. BP, PBR, EQNR, CNQ, E, SU, WDS, PBA, CVE, and CTRA
+EXE vs. BP, PBR, EQNR, CNQ, E, SU, WDS, CVE, PBA, and CTRA

-Chesapeake Energy vs.
+Expand Energy vs. Its Competitors

 Summary